 The L.M.
 Montgomery Collection is an essential national repository for Montgomery studies.
 This collection, which features primary and secondary sources, began in 1981 with the purchase of Montgomery's diaries (1889-1942) and scrapbooks from her son, Dr. E. Stuart Macdonald, who also served as her literary executor.
 After his death, additional materials were purchased in 1983 and, in 1999, the manuscript of Rilla of Ingleside, thought to have been lost, was donated to the library.
 Montgomery's final note, dated 22 April 1942, written two days before her death, was donated to the library in 2009.

 The collection is extensive and diverse, serving the needs of literary scholars, historians, many researchers, and the public.
-At its center are Montgomery's journals, which consist of ten legal-size written volumes and unpublished, edited typescripts.
+At its centre are Montgomery's journals, which consist of ten legal-size written volumes and unpublished, edited typescripts.
 Four of her scrapbooks, covering the years 1910 to 1936, provide additional information on her activities and interests while a fifth contains newspaper reviews of her books.
 The scrapbooks and journals are illustrated with pictures, swatches, and other memorabilia.

 The Montgomery papers comprise a selection of materials including the original manuscript of Rilla of Ingleside, correspondence and legal materials relating to her estate, royalty statements and genealogical notes.
 As well, there are poems, stories, business correspondence, and financial records (e.g., a ledger for poems and stories sold).
 The picture section contains 1273 photos, 1181 negatives, and 3 family photo albums.
 Included in the sixty-four piece artifact section are needle works, a cushion cover, and ceramics.